Financing Your Public Health Education

-Drexel University is also pleased to partner with City Year to offer a 25% annual scholarship for both the full-time and Executive Master’s in Public Health (MPH) programs.
+Drexel University is pleased to partner with City Year to offer a 25% annual scholarship for both the full-time and Executive Master’s in Public Health (MPH) programs.
 Find out more.

 Teaching and Research Assistants

 Full-time doctoral students serve as teaching and/or research assistants as part of their tuition funding and stipend.

-Once enrolled in the program, many full-time MPH and MS students will work on a part-time basis as research assistants for faculty members or for research centers at the School of Public Health and throughout the University.
+Once enrolled in the program, many full-time MPH and MS students work on a part-time basis as research assistants for faculty members or for research centers at the School of Public Health and throughout the University.
 Second-year MPH students are eligible to be teaching assistants for first-year MPH courses.
 These positions are paid on an hourly basis, and given to students in good academic standing.
-Students will also work in such departments as athletics and recreation and the library.
+Students also work in such departments as athletics and recreation and the library.

 Tuition for 2014-15 Academic Year